Find where your healthcare AI product breaks. Before your investor does.

 Carnegie Mellon CDAIO.
 MBA, Babson College.
 Regulatory affairs and quality engineering credentials for medical devices.
 Former EIR at University of Michigan—evaluated a lab-stage technology and killed it when the demand wasn't there.

-Currently: Diligence team, Scaling Care Fund.
+Currently: Diligence team, NDVC.
 Pop-up board member, IOVC.
 Illumyn Board Fellow.
-Advisor at Alchemist Accelerator, Redesign Health, and The Batchery.
-Board member, Red Dot Ranch Foundation and ASQ Biomedical Division.
+Advisor at Alchemist Accelerator, Redesign Health, Plug & Play Medtech, Rutgers University, and The Batchery.
+Board member, Red Dot Ranch Foundation.

 Book a Discovery Call